Interactive Brokers Review 2024: Pros & Cons

 But we can also look at the fees of both brokers.
 There are a few differences between DEGIRO and IB:

-For the features part, there are a few differences as well.
+There are a few differences in the features part as well.
 IB is also a FOREX broker, so you can hold many currencies in your account.
 And foreign currency exchanges are cheap.
 On the other hand, DEGIRO offers automatic currency exchanges when you buy and sell, but it is much more expensive than IB (unless you do small conversions).

 You can also opt for manual currency conversions on DEGIRO, making currency conversions even more expensive.
 Overall, DEGIRO is not a great choice for trading currencies.